bmcguir2/simulate_lte/readme.txt

 Generates a parameters list (p) for gaussian fitting.
 Takes an input txt file which is first column frequencies and second column intensities, and a vlsr and dV

+> jy_to_k(bmaj,bmin)

+Converts the current observations from Jy/beam to K, given a beam size bmaj and bmin in arcseconds.
+This assumes the beam size is constant over the entire range; so if you've loaded in observations from multiple cubes that have different sizes, it's not going to be completely accurate.
+It would be better to load in one cube at a time, covert it, and write it back out

 That's it!
 If you find any issues, please let me know.